risk-first/website/Risk-First-Diagrams.md

 _Nothing comes for free_.
 On the right, you can see the downside of the action you've taken:  [Attendant Risks](Glossary.md#attendant-risk) are the _new_ risks you now have as a result of trying to deal with the first one.

 It's worth pointing out that sometimes _the cure is worse than the disease_.

 By [Taking Action](Glossary.md#taking-action) you might end up in a worse predicament than you started.
 For example, cutting your legs off _would definitely cure your in-growing toenail_.
 We have to use our judgement to decide on the right course of action!

 ## Containers For _Internal Models_

-The risks on the left and right are in containers.
+The risks on the left and right are contained in rounded-boxes.
 That's because risks live in our [Internal Models](Glossary.md#internal-model) - they're not real-world things you can reach out and touch.
+They're _contained_ in things like brains and spreadsheets.

 ![Blame Game](images/generated/summary/blame.png)